-Options Approved contribution costs (i) Seek costs to re- allocate existing commitments of Laureate Up to €46,401 per annum 10 (inclusive of Employers PRSI (10.75%) and pension costs (20%) where applicable) to reallocate existing commitments of Laureate.
-These costs can be pro-rated. (ii) Seek contribution to costs for new research contract of employment awarded to Laureate Up to 50% of the employment costs (including Employers PRSI and pension costs where applicable) of the Laureate can be charged to the award for the duration of the award
+Options Approved contribution costs (i) Seek costs to re-allocate existing commitments of Laureate Up to €54,189 per annum 10 pro rata to time commitment on the project (inclusive of Employers PRSI (10.85%) and pension costs (20%) where applicable) to re-allocate existing commitments of Laureate.
+These costs can be pro-rated. (ii) Seek contribution to costs for new research contract of employment awarded to Laureate Up to 100% of the employment costs (including Employers PRSI and pension costs where applicable) of the Laureate can be charged to the award for the duration of the award, subject to sector salary norms and the overall budget requirements for a feasible project.
+The applicant must devote at least 50% of their time to the Laureate Award project to avail of 100% employment costs.
+Please see section above for further details.